reazen/relude/docs/Conventions.md

 ## Naming conventions

 `Relude` uses camel and title case naming conventions for pretty much everything.
-This may not be in-line with much of the OCaml ecosystem, but it's the style that we're more familiar with, and it has the side benefit of being more familiar to JavaScript developers, which is one of the core target audiences of ReasonML/BuckleScript.
+This may not be in-line with much of the OCaml ecosystem, but it's the style that we're more familiar with, and it has the side benefit of being more familiar to JavaScript developers, which is one of the core target audiences of ReasonML.

 ## Utilities